< All Topics

 Purpose of Identifying Sources of Error

-• Goal: Recognize inherent limitations in apparatus, techniques, or experimental design that affect the reliability of results, not to identify avoidable human mistakes.
+To recognize inherent limitations in the apparatus, techniques, or experimental design that affect the reliability of your results—not to pinpoint avoidable human mistakes.

-• Importance: Identifying sources of error helps understand factors that reduce confidence in conclusions and guides potential improvements.
+Identifying sources of error allows you to understand factors that reduce confidence in your conclusions and guides you in making improvements for more accurate and reliable experiments.

 Major Categories of Experimental Errors